aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_rule.html.markdown

     - TotalCapacity：[0, 1000]
 * `scaling_rule_name` - (Optional) Name shown for the scaling rule, which must contain 2-64 characters (English or Chinese), starting with numbers, English letters or Chinese characters, and can contain number, underscores `_`, hypens `-`, and decimal point `.`.
 If this parameter value is not specified, the default value is scaling rule id.
 * `cooldown` - (Optional) The cooldown time of the scaling rule.
 This parameter is applicable only to simple scaling rules.
 Value range: [0, 86,400], in seconds.
 The default value is empty，if not set, the return value will be 0, which is the default value of integer.
-* `scaling_rule_type` - (Optional, ForceNew, Available since v1.58.0) The scaling rule type, either "SimpleScalingRule", "TargetTrackingScalingRule", "StepScalingRule".
+* `scaling_rule_type` - (Optional, ForceNew, Available since v1.58.0) The scaling rule type, either "SimpleScalingRule", "TargetTrackingScalingRule", "StepScalingRule", "PredictiveScalingRule".
 Default to "SimpleScalingRule".
 * `estimated_instance_warmup` - (Optional, Available since v1.58.0) The estimated time, in seconds, until a newly launched instance will contribute CloudMonitor metrics.
 Default to 300.
 * `min_adjustment_magnitude` - (Optional, Available since v1.221.0) The minimum number of instances that must be scaled.
 This parameter takes effect if you set ScalingRuleType to SimpleScalingRule or StepScalingRule, and AdjustmentType to PercentChangeInCapacity.
 * `scale_in_evaluation_count` - (Optional, Available since v1.221.0) The number of consecutive times that the event-triggered task created for scale-ins must meet the threshold conditions before an alert is triggered.
 After a target tracking scaling rule is created, an event-triggered task is automatically created and associated with the target tracking scaling rule.